agustinabosso/signaturit-test/README.md

 ## About

-This project is a solution to test required by Signaturit
+This project is a solution to test required by Signaturit.
+Technologies used are:

 - Java 8
 - Maven